batmanlab/Mammo-CLIP/README.md

 * [Issue-6](https://github.com/batmanlab/Mammo-CLIP/issues/6) for further clarification on the downstream tasks and corresponding datasets.
 * [Issue-13](https://github.com/batmanlab/Mammo-CLIP/issues/13) for setting up the baselines.
-* [Issue-9](https://github.com/batmanlab/Mammo-CLIP/issues/9) for problems related to BioClinincalBert from Hugging Face.
+* [Issue-9](https://github.com/batmanlab/Mammo-CLIP/issues/9) and [Issue-35](https://github.com/batmanlab/Mammo-CLIP/issues/35) for problems related to BioClinincalBert from Hugging
+  Face.

 If we hear more queries, we may add a separate FAQs in the future.